 In this program, we will study Buddhist suttas, traditional and contemporary texts and use the dharma, our meditation practice, and our sangha to understand ways suffering and freedom is created in our hearts, our lives, our communities, and the world.
 Integral to this program is an exploration of the gross and subtle manifestations of social suffering evidenced through innocence and ignorance, and its impact on personal and collective well-being and liberation.
 Our intention is to create a diverse and vibrant community of practitioners who support each other in waking up and in bringing more wisdom and compassion into the world.

-This program, designed as an intensive lay practice period, offers a comprehensive curriculum on the Buddha's teachings over three years.
-In addition to five 7-day training retreats, participants commit to maintaining meditative practice, monthly coursework, monthly group meetings, and contact with a mentoring teacher.
+This program, designed as an intensive lay practice period, offers a comprehensive curriculum on the Buddha's teachings over two-and-a-half years.
+In addition to attending all five 7-day training/residential retreats, participants commit to maintaining meditative practice, monthly coursework, monthly group meetings, and contact with a mentoring teacher.

 Students who have participated in the past five programs have found that DPP has had a profound impact on their meditation practice, providing a focus and inspiration for deepening their understanding of Buddhism and bringing the dharma alive in new and often unexpected ways.